ramses-tech/ramses/docs/source/relationships.rst

 relationship
 ------------

-Must be defined on *One* side of OneToOne or OneToMany relationship (``User`` in our example).
+Must be defined on the *One* side of OneToOne or OneToMany relationship (``User`` in our example).
 Relationships are created as OneToMany by default.

 Example of using ``relationship`` field (defined on ``User`` model in our example):